faasm/faasm/docs/kubernetes.md

 ## Deplying Faasm to K8s

-Once Knative and Istio are installed, you can deploy Faasm as follows, matching the replicas to the number of nodes in your k8s cluster:
+Once Knative and Istio are installed, you can deploy Faasm as follows, matching the replicas to the number of nodes in your k8s cluster (minimum of 2):

 ```bash
 inv knative.deploy --replicas=4